© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coke ovens, 120m north east of Summerley House is a scheduled monument protected by Historic England under reference 1018379.
 View the official record →

-The Coke ovens located 120 metres north east of Summerley House form part of Derbyshire's industrial heritage.
+Coke ovens, 120 metres north east of Summerley House is a scheduled ancient monument comprising the remains of industrial-period coke production facilities.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018379.

 Coke ovens, 120m north east of Summerley House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018379.